digikar99/functionally-typed-functions/README.md

 The current system provides functionally-typed-functions for Common Lisp through CLTL2 and CLOSER-MOP.

-*For instance, see the ugly mess that is `vector-type-element-type` and `vector-type-length` below.
+This does have issues since CL does not have principal types; types are too arbitrary.
+For instance, see the ugly mess that is `vector-type-element-type` and `vector-type-length` below.

 ### The Idea